San Diego Drug Crimes Attorney

 According to the DEA (Drug Enforcement Administration), there were 31,027 domestic DEA arrests in 2015, up from 30,035 in 2014.
 Despite massive efforts, drug-related offenses and arrests continue to occur across the country.
+If you are facing drug charges, our law firm can help.
 George H. Ramos, Jr. is a skilled drug crime defense lawyer in San Diego with over 20 years of experience.

 On November 5, 2014, Proposition 47, also known as the “Safe Neighborhoods and Schools Act”, went into effect.
 The Act mandates misdemeanors instead of felonies for particular non-serious, nonviolent crimes, but only applies to certain offenders.
 In order to for this measure to apply, individuals must not have prior convictions for certain specified violent or serious crimes.
 The drug crimes that fall under Prop 47’s required misdemeanor sentencing include: